 MLTI-NM offers three courses.

 - The Summer Introductory 10-day, 72-hour course is open to educators wishing to learn more about dyslexia and the Sounds In Syllables approach.
-Cost: $1325 (all materials included) Application for the Summer training is always posted on the HOME page by February 1.
+The Application for the Summer training is always posted on the HOME page by February 1.
+The course is via Zoom and is synchronous.
+To provide optimum participation, the Introductory course is limited to 12 trainees.
+Priority is given to those with a Master’s degree, and to those who can commit to the Year 1 clinical requirements.

-- The Intermediate course (teaching level) is a 64-hour course open to those who have successfully completed the Introductory course.
+- The Year 1 course (teaching level) is a 64-hour course open to those who have successfully completed the Introductory course.
 Classes meet one Saturday per month.
-Cost: $600 per semester.
+Clinical practicum requires trainees to provide SIS services to at least one student, four to five sessions per week, for a minimum of 90 hours.

-- The Advanced course (therapy level) is a 64-hour course open to those who have successfully completed the Intermediate course and who wish to become dyslexia therapists.
+- The Year 2 course (therapy level) is a 64-hour course open to those who have successfully completed the Intermediate course and who wish to become dyslexia therapists.
 Classes meet one Saturday per month.
-Cost: $600 per semester.
+Clinical practicum requires trainees to provide SIS services to additional students until completing the curriculum.

-Pre-requisites for Summer Course and Intermediate Level Course: a minimum of a Bachelor’s degree (in Education or a related field).
+Pre-requisites for Summer Course and Year 1 Course: a minimum of a Bachelor’s degree (preferably in Education or a related field).
 Teaching experience with a Master’s degree is preferred.

 Requisite at the time of Trainee’s Certification at the Therapy Level: Master’s degree in Education or related field